cncf/tag-security/assessments/projects/cubefs/self-assessment.md

 # CubeFS Self-assessment
-This Self-assessment document was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process, and is currently pending changes from the maintainer team.
+This Self-assessment document was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process and is currently pending changes from the maintainer team.

-It aims to help provide information regarding CubeFS, determining gaps in their security, and preparing any security documentation for their users.
+The intention of this assessment is to help provide security-related information, such as gap identification and user security considerations, that pertain to the CubeFS project.

 ## Table of contents